The Paranda Network

 The political upheaval of 2021 has meant many Afghan writers have resettled in other parts of the world, yet the Paranda network enables them to continue working as a group.

 The Untold team has also worked with Afghan women writers to turn their collective diary into a book for adult readers, in translation.
-Hodder/Coronet will publish My Dear Kabul, in August 2024.
+Coronet published My Dear Kabul: A year in the life of an Afghan women’s writing group, on 15 August 2024.
 We read how this group of women watched cities fall, schools close, families change and freedoms disappear.
-This now disparate writers’ group continues to stay connected, and their online community marked the start of Untold’s Paranda network.’
+This now disparate writers’ group continues to stay connected, and their online community marked the start of Untold’s Paranda Network.

 “Powerful, profound and deeply moving, these stories will expand your mind and elevate your heart”